 Campus Energy Use & the Environment

-Overall, Champlain's energy use has decreased slightly in the past three years as shown in the chart below, and we will continue to strive to reduce usage.
+Overall, Champlain's energy use has decreased over the past several years as shown in the chart below, and we will continue to strive to reduce usage.
 All members of our community can make a positive contribution to this effort.

 What kinds of energy are used to power Champlain residence halls?